lohitkolluri/PayloadMaster/README.md

 # PayloadMaster

-PayloadMaster is a bash script that simplifies the process of creating Metasploit payloads and setting up listeners for different platforms, scanning for MS17-010 vulnerabilities, and exploiting Windows targets using MS17-010 (EternalBlue).
+PayloadMaster is a bash script that streamlines the process of creating Metasploit payloads, setting up listeners for different platforms, scanning for MS17-010 vulnerabilities, and exploiting Windows targets using MS17-010 (EternalBlue).

 ## Prerequisites